Important Travel Document Information – Please Read

 The processing period for a Polish Schengen visa is usually 15 days, although it might take up to 60 days in some situations.

-A Visa is required for any third national wishing to enter Poland or any other Schengen country.
+A Visa is required for any third national wishing to enter Poland or any of the other 27 Schengen countries.
 It could be a short-stay Schengen C-visa for stays of up to 90 days or a national D-visa / residence permit for longer stays in the country.

 Different sorts of visas are required depending on the nature of your trip to Poland.